walter-a-jablonowski/sys-2/ai.md

 # Instances of entry types (data)

-The ids for instances look like `myApartmentSearch_YYYY-MM-DD-HHMMSS`

 - /data
-  - /myApartmentSearch_YYYY-MM-DD-HHMMSS: this is an instance of type "Activity"
+  - /myApartmentSearch: this is an instance of type "Activity"
     - "-this.md" is the data file, contains data in front matter, except the field "description" which is the text content of the md file
-    - /myApartment_YYYY-MM-DD-HHMMSS: this is an instance of type "Apartment"
+    - /myApartment: this is an instance of type "Apartment"
       - "-this.md"
       - some_image.jpg: resource file
       - some-pdf.pdf